 In administrative, regulatory and constitutional law, Mr. LoPresti has represented both private and not-for-profit entities, as well as elected local officials and members of the U.S. Congress, to oppose numerous entities that have exceeded their authority, such as: the Port Authority of New York & New Jersey (building & fire code compliance as to the site of the new World Trade Center and other Port Authority properties)(Skyscraper Safety Campaign, Inc., et al. v.
 Port Authority of New York & New Jersey, et al., No. 111870-03 [N.Y.
 Cty.
 2003]); the FCC and Environmental Protection Agency (cellular phone radiation guidelines); the Colorado Oil & Gas Conservation Commission (oil & gas development); the City Counsel of New York, the New York State Department of Transportation and the New York City Taxi & Limousine Commission (denials of licensing and regulatory issues); the New York State Thruway Authority (obstruction of railroad right of way and Rail Trail nature conservancy); and the County of Ulster and City of Kingston, New York (oppressive taxation).

-In 2003, Mr. LoPresti, along with current New York Attorney General Eric T. Schneiderman and a team of attorneys brought an Article 78 proceeding challenging the New York Metropolitan Transportation Authority (MTA) decision to raise subway, bus and commuter railroad fares.
+In 2003, Mr. LoPresti, along with former New York Attorney General Eric T. Schneiderman and a team of attorneys brought an Article 78 proceeding challenging the New York Metropolitan Transportation Authority (MTA) decision to raise subway, bus and commuter railroad fares.
 The petition, which was brought on behalf of Petitioners that included future governor David A. Paterson, was successful (N.Y.P.I.R.G.
 Straphangers Campaign, Inc. v.
 Metro.
 Transp.
 Auth., 765 N.Y.S.2d 422 [N.Y.
 Cty.
 2003]), but was eventually reversed on appeal (N.Y.P.I.R.G.
 Straphangers Campaign, Inc. v.
 Metro.
 Transp.
 Auth., 309 A.D.2d 127, 763 N.Y.S.2d 13 [1st Dep’t 2003]).
 However the case did lead to greater transparency over MTA finances and operations.
 Over the years Mr. LoPresti’s legal representation on various matters has resulted in cases of note, reported in case law reports, legal publications and local and national press.